 Component Fitting Analysis

 If you have measured several mixture spectra, you wouldn't want to build separate Hard Models for each individual mixture composition, but just one model to fit them all.
-A good Hard Model only needs a few known spectra to create it, e.g. for finding the initial peak models, and then can be used to analyze many unknown samples.
+A good Hard Model only needs a few known spectra to create it, e.g., for finding the initial peak models, and then can be used to analyze many unknown samples.

 More Hard Modeling

 In its early days, PEAXACT was a software for a specific method called Indirect Hard Modeling.
-Today, it is the leading brand for all kinds of spectral Hard Modeling methods.
+Today, it is the leading brand for all types of spectral Hard Modeling methods.
 If you want to learn more about spectral Hard Modeling, have a look at the following articles:

 - S-PACT web page: Introduction to Hard Modeling

 - Blog article: How does HMFA work?